httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Specifications should use {{!I-D.ietf-httpbis-semantics}} as the primary reference for HTTP; it is not necessary to reference all of the specifications in the HTTP suite unless there are specific reasons to do so (e.g., a particular feature is called out).

 Because HTTP is a hop-by-hop protocol, a connection can be handled by implementations that are not controlled by the application; for example, proxies, CDNs, firewalls and so on.
 Requiring a particular version of HTTP makes it difficult to use in these situations, and harms interoperability.
-Therefore, it is RECOMMENDED that applications using HTTP not specify a minimum version of HTTP to be used.
+Therefore, it is NOT RECOMMENDED that applications using HTTP specify a minimum version of HTTP to be used.

 However, if an application's deployment would benefit from the use of a particular version of HTTP (for example, HTTP/2's multiplexing), this ought be noted.